catalyst/docker_moodle/README.md

 ```
 http {
 ...
    client_max_body_size 8000M;
 ...

 }
 ```

-4. Start mailhog locally (it will be used for all your instances).
-Note: 192.168.56.1 is your local instance IP address.
-MailHog will be available on http://192.168.56.1:8025
+4. Set up MailHog locally (it will be used for all your instances).
+Note: 192.168.56.1 is your local IP address, and it should be available from your docker containers.

 ```
 docker run --detach --name=mailhog --publish=192.168.56.1:8025:8025 --publish=192.168.56.1:1025:1025 --restart=unless-stopped mailhog/mailhog